MicrosoftDocs/azure-docs-powershell/Az/Az.NetAppFiles/Set-AzNetAppFilesBackupPolicy.md

 ```

 ## DESCRIPTION
-The **Set-AzNetAppFilesBackupPolicy** cmdlet modifies an ANF account.
+The **Set-AzNetAppFilesBackupPolicy** cmdlet modifies an ANF BackupPolicy.

 ## EXAMPLES